NCAR/tiegcm/doc/userguide/dirstruct.rst

+.. _dirstruct:

 Directory Structure
 ===================

-This section describes a typical directory structure the user will be working with when running the TIEGCM model.
+This chapter describes a typical directory structure the user will be working with when running the |modeluc| model.
 The working directory (:term:`workdir`) is the "root" directory of the user's project.

-The model directory (:term:`modeldir`) is typically a subdirectory under the working directory, and contains the model source code, supporting scripts, documentation, and scripts for running tests.
+The model directory (:term:`modeldir`) is typically a subdirectory under the working directory, and contains the model source code, supporting scripts, documentation, and a semi-automated validation and testing program.

-The data directory (:term:`datadir`) may also be a subdirectory under the working directory, or it may be on a large temporary disk that is accessible from the working directory.
-The data directory contains start-up and input data files for running the model.
+The data directory (:term:`datadir`) is typically on a large temporary disk capable of storing start-up and input data files necessary for running the model.
+The execution directory (:term:`execdir`) is also on a large temporary disk, and contains the compiled object and module files, the model executable, and the model output netCDF history files.

+.. _workdir:

 Working Directory (:term:`workdir`)
 -----------------------------------